Payments

 Converting the XML to CSV

-Once you have extracted the payment requests into a separate file, you can now convert the XML into a CSV.
+Once you have extracted the payment requests into a separate file, you can now convert the XML into a CSV (or .xlsx file).
 There are various tools that can do this conversion, such as convertcsv.

 Using a Spreadsheet Editor